mfumagalli68/Reinforcement-learning-explained-Microsoft/README.md

 # Reinforcement-learning-explained-Microsoft

-I'm following the course on edx, this is my solution of excercise.
+I'm following the course on edx, this is my solution of excercises.

-Course is really good and chanllenging!
+Course is really good and challenging!